 The general statements of some historical records are considered to support a late date (96 AD) rather than one prior to 70 AD.
-However, the testimony of history rests solely upon a single account: A short statement from Irenaeus.
-His record is the only historical argument for the late date; and without it there simply is no historical platform for a late date argument.
+However, the testimony of history rests solely upon a single account: A short statement from the religious historian Irenaeus.
+His record is the only historical argument for the late date; and without it there simply is no historical platform for a late date.

 Linguists have long recognized that it is impossible to note whether it was the Apostle John being spoken of as having been “seen” or the book of Revelation.
-Some English translations of this passage use the impersonal pronoun “it” in the phrase – “for if it were necessary that ‘its’ name…” At least one commentator (the late author and evangelist Arthur Ogden) quoted this passage using the third person masculine pronoun “he” in the phrase, “…for he was seen no very long time since…” However, these are questionable renditions.
+Some translations of this passage use the impersonal pronoun “it” in the phrase – “for if it were necessary that ‘its’ name…” At least one commentator (the late author and evangelist Arthur Ogden) quoted this passage using the third person masculine pronoun “he” in the phrase, “…for he was seen no very long time since…” However, both make for dubious renditions.

-It is generally concluded, from the general reading, that it is the book of Revelation which was noted as recently “seen.”
-I would suggest that conclusion lies outside of the context and intent of the remark itself.
+It is generally concluded, from the reading, that it is the book of Revelation which was noted as recently “seen.”
+I would suggest that conclusion lies outside of the actual context and intent of the remark.

-The quote was made as a clue in identifying the beast and the number of the beast.
+The quote was made as a clue to identifying the beast and the number of the beast.
 This is referred to by Irenaeus as identifying “the Anti-Christ.”
-In noting this we ought to observe, 1): that this likely indicates Irenaeus misunderstood the very meaning of the phrase “anti-Christ,” as was common both then and now; and 2): continuing with the context, Irenaeus preferred the name “Titus” or “Titan” (Teitan is the actual transliteration from the Greek), when identifying the number as a name.
-Therefore, his intent seemed to be that if it had been necessary to announce a name to fit the number of the beast (again, here misstated as “the Anti-Christ”), that John could easily have done so as he had been alive near to the point when Irenaeus had penned this – about 80 years beyond the time of the Apostles.
-However, the inference for these theories is that the phrase indicates the book itself had just been recently penned and circulated.
+In this we should observe: 1) that this likely indicates Irenaeus misunderstood the meaning of the phrase “anti-Christ,” as was unfortunately common both then and now; and 2) continuing with the context, Irenaeus preferred the name “Titus” or “Titan” (Teitan is the actual transliteration from the Greek), when he is identifying the number as a name.
+It seems his intent was to note that if it had been necessary to announce a name to fit the number of the “beast” (again, here misstated as “the Anti-Christ”), that the Apostle John could easily have done so, for he had been alive near to the point when Irenaeus penned this – about 30 to 50 years beyond the time of the rest of the Apostles.
+However, the inference within these theories is that the phrase indicates the book itself had just been recently penned and circulated.

-To the reader I ask: Why-oh-why would the sole surviving Apostle of Christ be out doing something like that in the first place?
+Gentle reader, I must now ask.
+Why-oh-why would the sole surviving and quite elderly Apostle of Christ be with a posse chasing bandits in the first place?
 Not impossible certainly, but unlikely even under better circumstances.
-The question is – why would someone favor Irenaeus’ or Clement’s account, yet at the same time disregarding Tertullian’s account (born the same year as Clement – died before 250)?
-Tertullian recorded that the Apostle John survived being plunged into boiling oil at Rome; and following that was dispatched “to his island exile” at about the same time that Peter was crucified, and Paul beheaded.
+Yet, Clement’s record is preferred by late date theorists.
+Yet, another question remains – why would someone favor Irenaeus’ or Clement’s account, while at the same time disregarding Tertullian’s report (born the same year as Clement – died before 250)?
+Tertullian recorded that the Apostle John survived being plunged into boiling oil at Rome; and following that was dispatched “to his island exile” at about the same time that Peter had been crucified, and Paul beheaded.

-In my view, this record is not well received because it includes a miracle; and more than a few secular historians (and religious writers too), will simply not have that, because they do not believe in miracles (whether performed by Christ or his Apostles and disciples).
-If the record is accurate, it would place the mentioned events during the reign of Nero and prior to the destruction of Jerusalem.
+In my meager view, this record is not well received because it includes a miracle; and more than just a few secular historians, with one or two religious writers thrown in for good measure, simply will not have that — because they do not believe in miracles.
+Yet if the records were accurate, it would place the mentioned events during the reign of Nero and prior to the destruction of Jerusalem.
+Think 42 months.